 Factors Influencing Teeth Shift

-The amount of movement your teeth make can depend on several factors, including:
+The amount of movement your teeth make can depend on several factors, including these:

-- Your gum and bone health.
-Bone loss can contribute to further teeth movement.
+Your gum and bone health since bone loss can contribute to further teeth movement

 Retreatment After Not Wearing a Retainer